 I enjoy researching new things, and have been known (more than once) to get every book the GA (yes, the whole state; I’m that person, remember?) library system has on a subject, and read until I run out of books, or until the information becomes repetitive.

 I’ve completed an Entrepreneurial Success course series, a Web Design course series, and a Quickbooks course at a local college (although I’m not offering bookkeeping services; Quickbooks is not my friend).
+I have an unfortunate addiction to Udemy and Coursera, and have had to implement a moratorium on signing up for new courses until I complete the ones in which I’m already enrolled.

 I am currently homeschooling my two sons, although it’s usually more a case of me helping them find ways to learn what they want to know, than me doing any “schooling”.
 This usually involves still more research, as well as some organizational skills to keep us all sane.